- Estate planning is not about a will and it is more about planning for life then planning for death.

 - To assure that you and your loved ones obtain the planning you need and want you must first discard the widely held misconceptions about what estate planning is.
 Estate planning is not primarily planning for death.
 If you might have another decade, or even decades of life, proper estate planning will protect you for those many years.
 That is planning for life, your life.
 If you have a spouse, partner, children or others you care about, as your disease progresses you want to make sure that they are provided for and cared for if necessary.
 That is planning for their lives.
 Yes, estate planning to assure the proper disposition of your asset on your death is important, but if you refocus on planning for life you'll be more likely to pursue estate planning and obtain better results.

 - Estate planning is not only about a will.
-When you shift the focus to planning for life, a durable power of attorney, health proxy and living trust (these will all be explained below) are more important than just a will.
+When you shift the focus to planning for life, a Legal authorization for someone to act on your behalf (as your “agent”) in financial and business matters should you become physically or mentally unable to represent yourself.
+You may also name an alternate if your primary agent is unable or unwilling to serve.
+Once completed and notarized, the document should be registered in your county of residence.
+It is simple to revoke or change a POA if necessary., health proxy and living trust (these will all be explained below) are more important than just a will.
 For many people, the disposition of their assets is primary addressed by documents other than their will (e.g., house distributed based on the manner in which names are indicated on the deed, life insurance and IRAs by beneficiary designation, etc.).
 So even when you focus on the part of estate planning that relates to disposition of assets on death, you cannot safely confine yourself to just a will.

 The above distinctions are especially important for people with Parkinson's.
 How you distribute your asset on death is no different than how anyone else does.
 You can buy a program, book or hire an attorney to draft a will that has no special knowledge of PD and do just fine.
 However, the component of estate planning that focuses on planning for life can be very different than what a person your age without PD might do.
 If you don't differentiate the two components of planning you will not focus the special attention you need on the estate planning for life component that is in fact special for People with Parkinson's.
 Example: You were diagnosed with YOPD.
 You should consider having an attorney prepare a revocable trust to which you transfer most of your assets (pensions accounts, professional practices, and certain other assets cannot be so transferred).
 A revocable trust funded with assets that names you and perhaps a family member or trust company as trustees might be the most powerful tool to protect you as your PD progresses.
 Few lawyers would recommend this step for someone your age that has no significant health challenges.